 Overview

-Join us for an evening of education and complimentary dinner exploring how Familial Chylomicronemia Syndrome (FCS) serves as a valuable model for understanding the diagnosis and management of other rare and severe hypertriglyceridemia (sHTG) disorders due to its distinct genetic basis and the severe consequences of untreated high triglyceride levels.
-This educational dinner program is designed for cardiologists, endocrinologists, lipidologists, gastroenterologists, internists, and other clinicians involved in the diagnosis and management of dyslipidemias and rare metabolic disorders.
+Explore how Familial Chylomicronemia Syndrome (FCS) serves as a valuable model for understanding the diagnosis and management of other rare and severe hypertriglyceridemia (sHTG) disorders due to its distinct genetic basis and the severe consequences of untreated high triglyceride levels.
+This program is designed for cardiologists, endocrinologists, lipidologists, gastroenterologists, internists, and other clinicians involved in the diagnosis and management of dyslipidemias and rare metabolic disorders.
 It will also be of value to primary care providers, nurse practitioners, physician assistants, and clinical pharmacists who encounter patients with hypertriglyceridemia or who play a role in coordinating multidisciplinary care.

 Details